crcn/tandem-old/docs/development/integrating-core.md

 - [Kernel](./kernel.md) - Provides dependencies throughout the application.
 - [Bus](./bus.md) - Messaging channel for the application.

-The libraries abov e provide the *minimal* functionality required for Tandem to run properly.
+The libraries above provide the *minimal* functionality required for Tandem to run properly.
 With these, you can build visual editors that are flexible enough to run most web applications.

 #### Installation